Community of Sisters Disciples of the Cross

 A brief history

 The first candidates gathered together in prayer during the night of August 14th 1982, entrusting themselves to God, with the intention of sacrificing their lives for the Church, and in a special way for those who are far from God.
 Then on August 15th it was complemented by an act of devotion to Mary.
-On Holy Thursday in 1983, during praying the rosary, the sisters became convicted that they were to be called the Disciples of the Cross and were formally constituted as such by Archbishop of Szczecin-Kamien in 2015.
-There are currently 67 sisters, living in 12 houses spread across 6 dioceses in Poland and in one in Chromtau, Kazachstan.
+On Holy Thursday in 1983, during a prayer, the sisters became convicted that they were to be called the Disciples of the Cross and were formally constituted as such by Archbishop of Szczecin-Kamien in 2015.

 The Disciples of the Cross realise their mission through the formation of lay apostles who help lost brothers and sisters in finding the way back to God the Father.